GwamakaCharles/my-personal-site/app/data/about.md

 - At 25, I joined Deloitte Consulting ltd as a monitoring and evaluation officer of the USAID Boresha Afya project based in Njombe.I quit the job later that year for I felt the window for me to learn data science and programming was very small and that wasn't the path I wanted to pursue for my life.

-- At 26, I joined Kopagas as a Software Engineer.
+- At 26, I joined Andela as a Software Engineer.

 You can ask me in person for other stories that I'm afraid to share with the internet.
 <br><br>